rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 }
 ```

-#### 4) Same test [MyApplicationShould.kt](src/test/kotlin/com/rogervinas/stream/MyApplicationShould.kt) should work as well!
+#### 4) Test [MyApplicationShould.kt](src/test/kotlin/com/rogervinas/stream/MyApplicationShould.kt) should work the same!

 ## Consumer

-Being our final goal to consumer messages from a Kafka topic ...
+Our final goal is to consume messages from a Kafka topic.

 From the point of view of the application we want an interface `MyEventConsumer` to be called every time an event is consumed from a generic messaging system.
-These events will be of type `MyEvent` like in the producer example.
+These events will be of type `MyEvent` like in the producer example:
 ```kotlin
 class MyEvent(val text: String)